 1. Women first started to run their businesses in 1972.

 This year was crucial for women because it was mentioned in the US Census Bureau as the year related to female entrepreneurship.
-The almost 50 years old fight made a remarkable impact on the economy across the globe.
+The almost 50-year-old fight made a remarkable impact on the economy across the globe.

 At that time, there were over 400,000 businesses owned by women in the US.
 Today, there are more than 13 million women-owned businesses in America and counting.
 What’s more, women in America start 1,817 businesses every day.

-2. Female entrepreneurship statistics for 2021 show that women own 31% of small businesses or franchises in the US.
+2. Female entrepreneurship statistics for 2022 show that women make up only 22.4% of all small business owners in the US.

-3. Women entrepreneurs statistics show that over 65% of the most recent allocations will benefit women entrepreneurs in low-income countries and countries affected by fragility and conflict.
+3. Women entrepreneurs statistics show that over 65% of the most recent allocations will benefit women entrepreneurs in low-income countries.

 The Women Entrepreneurs Finance Initiative has allocated $49.3 million to help over 15,000 women-led businesses.
 The funding is also expected to mobilize about $350 million of additional public and private sector resources.